quangChe/angularjs-tutorial/README.md

     - (I.e., the JSON, JavaScript object, or constant variables that  contain the data)
   - **The view** is the HTML we render on the browser.
     - (I.e., the HTML file that we load in the browser)
-  - **The whatever** (commonly called a *controller*) is the logic we will write to connect the **view** with the **model**.
+  - **The whatever** (commonly called a ***controller***) is the logic we will write to connect the **view** with the **model**.
     - (I.e., the JavaScript file with all our logic and AngularJS code)

 Having this separation of concerns makes our code more manageable and our web applications faster.
-We use AngularJS as the *whatever* because monitors user actions/events within our *view* and changes in our *model* to provide the appropriate responses.
+We use AngularJS as the ***whatever*** because monitors user actions/events within our ***view*** and changes in our ***model*** to provide the appropriate responses.

 This was a very simple summary of what the MVC/MVVM/MVW architecture.
 If you would like to read up more about it, [here is a nice article on the topic.](https://alexatnet.com/model-view-controller-mvc-in-javascript/)

 ### What AngularJS does

 AngularJS does many things under the hood that we cannot see nor fully grasp unless we are weathered Google Engineers.
-However, the core of AngularJS involves creating **observables** and attaching them to our HTML elements via **data-binding**.
-The HTML elements can then become more dynamic, displaying different things instead of just the usual static values that we created them with.
+However, at the basic level, AngularJS involves creating **scopes** and attaching them to our HTML elements via **data-binding**.
+The HTML elements can then become more dynamic, displaying different data values and performing a variety of functions we attach to them.
 Think of AngularJS as steroids for your HTML.

-AngularJS can even create custom HTML elements called *components* but that is outside the *scope* of this course.
-I italicize the word *scope* for important reasons which you will find out later in this crash course.
+AngularJS can even create custom HTML elements called ***components*** but that is outside the ***scope*** of this guide.
+I italicize the word ***scope*** for important reasons which you will find out later in this guide.

-Now that you have a basic understanding of what AngularJS is, let's create a simple application with it!
-Follow along with this guide, and you can find the final version of this application in this repository in the *app* directory.

 **[Back to top](#table-of-contents)**

 # Initial Setup
+---
+>Now that you have a basic understanding of what AngularJS is, let's create a simple application with it!
+I have made all the files for the final application available in the ***app*** directory.
+I suggest you view the ***index.html*** and ***app.js*** files in this directory as you follow along with this guide to get a better understanding of all the concepts I am covering.
+Let's get started!
+---

 AngularJS is a framework, so we need to load it with our HTML before we can use it.
 I like to just use the CDN that is provided by AngularJS straight from their site: